By David Frawley (vedanet.com)

 The following article proposes a Vedic rationale for the nature and sequence of the twelve signs of the zodiac.
 It shows how the zodiac could have been invented as a form of Vedic sacrifice (Yajna) following the Vedic view of the Gods, the worlds and the elements.
-While the complete logic may not be worked out, enough has been revealed to show the probable main aspects of the system.
+While the complete logic may not be worked out, enough has been revealed to show the main aspects of the system.
 Using this model many secrets of the zodiac are uncovered.
+Note this is a complex article that requires some knowledge of astrology.

 The Zodiac as a Fire Ritual (Yajna)